Benxamin/bertrand-recipes/Cinnamon Rolls.md

 Add first three ingredients into a bowl in this order.
 Then mix with a fork.
 Add Vanilla last to ensure that everything is incorporated.

 - 1 Tbsp Butter, room temperature
-- 1 Cup Powedered Sugar
+- 1 Cup Powdered Sugar
 - 1 Tbsp Heavy Cream
 - 1 tsp Vanilla